mdn/browser-compat-data/schemas/public.schema.md

   In the published data, this property is formatted as HTML.

 - An optional `mdn_url` property which **points to an MDN reference page documenting the feature**.
-  It needs to be a valid URL, and should be the language-neutral URL (e.g. use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).
+  It needs to be a valid URL, and should be the language-neutral URL (for example use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).

 - An optional `spec_url` property as a URL or an array of URLs, each of which is for a specific part of a specification in which this feature is defined.
   Each URL must contain a fragment identifier.

 - An optional `tags` property to assign tags to the feature.

-- A mandatory `source_file` property containing the path to the source file that defines this feature, relative to the repository root (e.g. `"api/AbortController.json"`).
+- A mandatory `source_file` property containing the path to the source file that defines this feature, relative to the repository root (for example `"api/AbortController.json"`).
 This is automatically generated at build time.

 #### The `support_statement` object